JaneliaSciComp/EM_recon_pipeline/doc/flyem/Z0720_07m/recon_p02_alignment_prep.md

 # Output (including full path to submit script) is similar to validation example above.

-# If common parameters look ok (they should), run submit script:
+# If common parameters look ok (they should), run submit script (full path is gen script output):
 run_20211217_063059_153_Mipmap/bsub-array.sh

 # Output and 3-chained-job pattern is similar to validation example above.